AKSW/gridbench-results/README.md

 * Jena's default spatial index implementation, referred to as _vanilla_
 * Our improved implementation, referred to as  _geoplus_

+The evaluation is uses our simple [GridBench](https://github.com/AKSW/gridbench) benchmark.

 ## Result Datasets

 We are in the process of finalizing RDF dataset deployment ~ 2024-03-28